 ‘With increased activity and increased confidence, people experience less pain, which in turn leads to further positive changes’

 10. Focus on function

 Goal setting is very important for sufferers of persistent pain.
 The focus of goal setting should be towards improving function and getting back to the things that you are not doing because of your pain, as opposed to being pain free.
 You should be ready to embark on a journey of recovery as opposed to a quick fix.

 ‘Start focusing on personal goals instead of how to ‘fix’ the pain.’

 Exercise Physiologists are well positioned to assist those who suffer from persistent pain.
 They can help with education, goal setting, and prescribing safe and effective exercise solutions.
 To find an Accredited Exercise Physiologist near you, click here.

-Zac O’Rourke is the resident Exercise Physiologist at Gippsland Lakes Community Health.
+Written by Zac O’Rourke.
+Zac is the resident Exercise Physiologist at Gippsland Lakes Community Health.
 He delivers personalised exercise and education programs designed to reduce pain, improve mobility and enhance the overall quality of life.

 – Tasmanian Health Organisation South.
 (2014).
 Understanding Persistent Pain – How to turn down the volume on persistent pain.